hanswall29/DataProtectorNET/README.md

 # DataProtector NET

-My graduation work.
+My graduation project.
 Simple program that allows you to apply image watermark on images and documents of various formats.
 Used solution for documents is Spire.Office by E-Iceblue (https://www.e-iceblue.com/Introduce/spire-office-for-net.html)

 # What can you do?
 - you can apply image watermarks on other images;